 It can be found that the leg and left arm of Jesus in this Pieta was smashed, which was said to have been done by Michelangelo.
 Eventually, the disfigured arm and leg were repaired by Tiberio Calcagni, the artist's pupil.

-According to scholars, the Rondanini Pieta was Michelangelo's final work, yet it remain unfinished because he started working on it until there was a lack of stone to complete the work.
+According to scholars, the Rondanini Pieta was Michelangelo's final work, yet it remains unfinished because he started working on it until there was a lack of stone to complete the work.
 Hence, this work of art maintained an abstract quality that resembled the 20th century concept and style of sculpting.